Young Directors: The programme will be open for applications early 2022!

 Free opportunity to develop your skills in theatre directing and creative producing

 2) Are there restrictions on my choice of play?

-The idea is that you will be directing this play for a scratch performance as part of the Young Directors Festival in 2020.
+The idea is that you will be directing this play for a scratch performance as part of the Young Directors Festival in 2022.
 You will only be able to afford to work with 2 or 3 paid actors and it should have a running time of 45 minutes, so consider how this affects your choice of play.
-My main advice would be to be responsible and realistic in your within your restrictions but remain ambitious and creative.
+Our main advice would be to be responsible and realistic in your within your restrictions but remain ambitious and creative.
 Often limitations encourage the most creative use of resources, so embrace them!

 3) How do I find a play within these restrictions?